Cheap ways to make a raised garden bed

 Purchasing ready made raised bed kits.

-You may prefer D.I.Y. using self assembly raised garden beds, they usually come complete with stakes and screws and instructions on how to assemble the kit.
+You may prefer using self assembly raised garden beds, they usually come complete with stakes and screws and instructions on how to assemble the kit.
 I have featured a couple here.
 Whether you choose to build the bed yourself, buy a kit or employ a professional, will depend on your skill and budget.
 However beds made using stone or brick might be best left to experts unless you have hard landscaping experience.

 How much top soil will I need to fill a raised bed?